Jojodicus/dittrich.pro/content/installing-windows.md

 For the telemetry and optional software like OneDrive or Office, a good rule of thumb is to say no to everything.
 The opt-out button is sometimes really hidden.

 {% admonition(type="tip", title="Tip") %}
 The Setup requires an active internet connection.
 Sometimes, network drivers are not provided by the installation medium, making this impossible.
 To bypass this requirement, press <kbd><kbd>Shift</kbd>+<kbd>F10</kbd></kbd>.
 This will bring up a command line.
 Type in `OOBE\BYPASSNRO` (without backticks) and hit <kbd>Enter</kbd>.
 The system will now reboot and can then be installed without internet.
-After the installation, you can then manually get the drivers from your mainboard's website.
+After the installation, you can then manually get the drivers from your mainboard's website via another system with internet access.
+Download them onto a USB drive (the one used as an installation medium will suffice) and install them on your new system, you should be able to connect to the internet then.
 {% end %}

 The installer will ask you to log into your Microsoft account.
 If don't want to log in and use a local account, there is also a way to bypass this.
 For the E-Mail, type in `a@a.com`, then random letters for the password: